 No documents about A. A. Lamb or other paintings by him have been discovered.
 His sympathetic treatment of the subject of the National Gallery's painting Emancipation Proclamation (1955.11.10) suggests he was a Northerner, perhaps from New York, where he could have known the Henry K. Brown statue of George Washington used as a model for the figure of Washington in the painting.
 The fancy shaded lettering on the chariot and that originally on the back of the canvas suggest experience as a sign-painter or decorator, perhaps of carriages.
 Details of the Capitol building in the painting indicate that the artist was active in 1864 or later.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Chotner, Deborah, with contributions by Julie Aronson, Sarah D. Cash, and Laurie Weitzenkorn.
 American Naive Paintings.
 The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, D.C., 1992: 241-242.